 What does BOND hold?

-The ETF’s managers—David Braun, Jerome Schneider, and Daniel Hyman—currently spread their assets across nearly 1,300 holdings.
+The ETF’s managers—David Braun, Jerome Schneider, and Daniel Hyman—currently spread their assets across more than 1,500 holdings.
 The average effective maturity (how long until the bonds mature) is a bit over 9 years.
 The average effective duration (a measure of risk) is 6.3 years, implying that for every 1-percentage-point increase in interest rates, the fund would decline by 6.3%, and vice versa.
 Lastly, credit quality is fairly high right now—55% of the portfolio’s bonds are investment-grade.
-Also note that roughly 40% of the fund’s holdings are considered “not rated,” which doesn’t necessarily mean those bonds have poor quality, it just means they don’t have ratings from the major credit rating firms.
+Also note that more than 40% of the fund’s holdings are considered “not rated,” which doesn’t necessarily mean those bonds have poor quality, it just means they don’t have ratings from the major credit rating firms.

-At the moment, BOND is heavily invested in securitized debt (packaged mortgages and other consumer debt), which makes up a little more than 60% of assets.
-Investment-grade credit is another 23%, U.S. government bonds are 12%, and remaining assets are sprinkled across high-yield credit, emerging-market bonds, and other debt.
+At the moment, BOND is heavily invested in securitized debt (packaged mortgages and other consumer debt), which makes up a little more than 45% of assets.
+U.S. government bonds are another 32%, investment-grade credit is 19%, and remaining assets are sprinkled across high-yield credit, emerging-market bonds, and other debt.

 Why should you consider BOND?